Development Services

 Applicants should refer to the WCF Guidelines when designing WCFs in the City.
 These:

-Information Bulletin 536, "Wireless Communication Facilities," which describes the submittal requirements for WCFs, including Spectrum Act applications and links to the City Consent Application Form for WCF application on City property.
+The Wireless Communication Facilities Supplemental Application and Checklist will help you determine the relevant City decision process and shot clock.
+Projects are then submitted for review per Information Bulletin 536, "Wireless Communication Facilities," which describes the submittal requirements for WCFs, including Spectrum Act applications and links to the City Consent Application Form for WCF application on City property.

 As of July 22, 2019, all WCFs in the Downtown area are processed by Development Services.
 Civic San Diego no longer accepts, processes or reviews WCF applications.
 Attempted submittals at Civic San Diego will not constitute the start of the applicable shot clock.

-The City's Real Estate Assets Department invites wireless communication carriers to expand network infrastructure on City property and on City-owned property throughout the County of San Diego.
+The City's Real Estate Assets Team invites wireless communication carriers to expand network infrastructure on City property and on City-owned property throughout the County of San Diego.
 Please contact Carla Gresham at cgresham@sandiego.gov or 619-236-6729.

-Council Policy 700-10, "Disposition of City-owned Real Property" – Outlines requirements for leasing City property
+- Council Policy 700-10, "Disposition of City-owned Real Property" – Outlines requirements for leasing City property.

-Consent Form – Required for all WCF applications on City property and within the public right of way
+- Consent Form – Required for all WCF applications on City property and within the public right-of-way.

-Small Cell Wireless Communication Facilities (SC-WCFs) Construction Plan Review Checklist – Use this checklist in conjunction with Information Bulletin 545 to prepare submittals for Small Cell WCFs on City property and the public right-of-way.
+- Small Cell Wireless Communication Facilities (SC-WCFs) Construction Plan Review Checklist – Use this checklist in conjunction with Information Bulletin 545 to prepare submittals for Small Cell WCFs on City property and the public right-of-way.

 Small Cell Supplemental GIS Tool (link is external) – This tool is a full-service, real-time GIS application to help search for small cell sites and processing of applications.